When to Travel to South Korea: Weather Breakdown by Month & Season

 November

-Where to go in November: Even with the colder temperatures, much of Korea is at your disposal.
+Even with the colder temperatures, I think much of the country is still at your disposal.
 Hikers will love plying through trails in the top Korean national parks under the beauty of the fall colours.

 City Avg.
 High Avg.
 Low Avg.
 Temp Rainfall